-Written by Jason Johnson
+by Jason Johnson

 For those who didn’t grow up with me, I am from the small town of Hadley, Michigan.
-To get to anywhere from where my house was at, I would get out to Baldwin Rd., and either go right (South) to Oxford or left (North) to Lapeer.
-It was equal distance to each town for me, but because of where the county line fell all of us from Hadley attended Lapeer schools rather than Oxford.
+To get to anywhere from where my house was, I would get out to Baldwin Rd., and either go right (South) to Oxford or left (North) to Lapeer.
+It was an equal distance to each town for me, but because of where the county line fell all of us from Hadley attended Lapeer schools rather than Oxford.

 Having that said, the tragic events involving the shooting at Oxford High School hit very close to home for me.
 Oxford is a small community of just over three thousand residents in the village.
-It is a place that I have and still do frequent often.
+It is a place that I frequent often.
 Many of my fellow classmates now live in Oxford and had children in class when this incident occurred.
 My heart goes out to every student, teacher, employee, parent, and family member who was affected by this senseless event.

 The day it happened I was sent screenshots of text messages from students whom I knew from Oxford to their parents as it occurred.
 Not knowing if they would make it out alive or see their family again.
 It was real, it was raw, and it was something that no parent or child should ever have to go through.